Attention-Based Multimodal Image Matching: Multiscale attention-based multimodal patch matching

 \section{Multiscale attention-based multimodal patch matching}

-We propose a novel attention-based approach for multimodal image patch matching by encoding Siamese CNN multiscale feature maps using the Transformer encoder architecture.
+We propose a novel attention-based approach for multimodal image patch matching by encoding Siamese CNN feature maps using the multiscale Transformer-Encoder architecture.
 We also introduce a residual connection bypassing the encoder, that is crucial for end-to-end training.
 We model the task as a sequence-to-one problem, where the inputs are multiscale feature maps of patches transformed into sequences, and the output is a learned feature descriptor.
 An overview of the proposed scheme is shown in Fig. \ref {fig:arch}.